 There are currently three relevant types of processors on the market: F1, F3 and F4 processors.
 Performance increases as you go up in number, so F4 processors are the most powerful while F1 processors are the least.
 A faster processor generally means that you can run a faster “looptime”, resulting in a smoother flight experience.
 This has diminishing returns, though, and the general consensus these days is that an F3 processor gives just as much performance as an F4 processor.
 F1 processors are starting to fall behind, and we recommend you stay away from them unless you are getting a heck of a deal.
 Check out our article on F3 vs F4 to read more on why more power is not always better.

 What Gyro is mounted on the FC and how it is connected to the processor is probably the most important performance-oriented aspect of the flight controller.
 The trick for optimal performance is to get as many accurate gyro readings as quickly as possible so that the flight controller has the maximum amount of data to base its computations on.
 The fastest readings are accomplished by Gyros which are connected to the processor via SPI and are capable of an 8Hz update rate.

 Onboard flash memory should be a must-have for anyone who is serious about racing or acro.
-This is because the Blackbox logging feature requires some sort of permanent memory to be useable, and flash is by far the most convenient.
+This is because the Blackbox logging feature requires some sort of permanent memory to be usable, and flash is by far the most convenient.
 Blackbox is hands down the best way to tune the PIDs on your quadcopter.
 It is also extremely useful in getting help when starting out – often a blackbox log will allow experts to help you diagnose an issue almost immediately.